Analysis | Can a Vaccinated Person Still Spread the Coronavirus?

 Not necessarily.
 To the extent a vaccine prevents infection, it also prevents forward transmission.
 But it can do the latter without doing the former.
 Since SARS-CoV-2 spreads through respiratory particles from an infected person’s throat and nose, a vaccine that reduces the duration of the infection, the amount of virus in the respiratory tract (the viral load), or how often an infected person coughs may decrease the likelihood of it being transmitted to others.

-4. Why don’t we know whether Covid vaccines prevent infection and transmission?
+4. Why don’t we know how well Covid vaccines prevent infection and transmission?

 The trials testing the vaccines weren’t set up to answer those questions first.
 Rather, they were designed to initially determine the more urgent matter of whether vaccines would prevent people from getting sick and overwhelming medical systems.
 To explore that question, researchers typically gave one group of volunteers the experimental vaccine and another group of equal size a placebo.
 After the total number of volunteers with confirmed Covid symptoms in the trial reached a pre-set level, investigators compared the number in each group to determine whether those who got the vaccine fared significantly better than those who received the placebo.
 For the inoculations that have worked, the vaccine groups have had anywhere from 50% to 95% fewer cases of sickness, figures that are referred to as the vaccines’ efficacy rates.